raspberrypilearning/python-web-server-with-flask/en/step_6.md

 --- /task ---

+If your web app doesn't look right, you may not have saved your CSS file in the right place.

-You have so far created a number of files and directories.
-It is worth just double-checking your `webapp` project directory, which should contain the following and have a structure like this now:
+By now you've created a number of files and directories for your web app.
+It is worth quickly double-checking your `webapp` project directory, which should contain the following and have a structure like this now:

 ```
 ├── app.py